Michigan / Monroe County

 What is the weather like in Monroe, MI year-round?

-Residents in Monroe enjoy four distinct seasons, with warm summers reaching up to 84°F and cold winters dipping to 19°F. The city receives about 33 inches of annual rainfall and enjoys sunshine on 53% of days, offering plenty of opportunities for outdoor activities.
-This balanced climate supports a variety of year-round lifestyles.
+Monroe experiences four distinct seasons, with warm summers reaching highs of 84°F and cold winters dipping to 19°F. The area receives about 33 inches of rainfall annually and enjoys sunshine on 53% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter